The language of Winnie-the-Pooh

-November 6, 2012 marks 88 years since the world was first introduced to one of the most famous characters in children’s literature, Winnie-the-Pooh.
-When We Were Very Young, A. A. Milne’s first collection of children’s poems was published on this day in 1924, and was written for his three-year-old son, Christopher Robin.
+On 6 November 1924, the world was first introduced to one of the most famous characters in children’s literature, Winnie-the-Pooh.
+When We Were Very Young, A. A. Milne’s first collection of children’s poems, was written for his three-year-old son, Christopher Robin.

 When We Were Very Young became a bestseller, but it wasn’t until the publication of Winnie-the-Pooh in 1926, and The House at Pooh Corner in 1928, that Mr Edward Bear, as Pooh was first called, rose to fame.
 Over the years, Milne’s books have been translated into many languages, including Latin (Winnie ille Pu is the only book in Latin to have made the New York Times Best Seller List), and since publication, they have never been out of print.